danhans42/psx_pong/README.md

 pong_packed is a compressed version using ps1-packer by Nicolas "Pixel" Noble :- https://github.com/grumpycoders/pcsx-redux/tree/main/tools/ps1-packer

-For more PSX related chat join us on the #psxdev discord server.
+For more PSX related chat join us on the psx.dev discord server - see https://psx.dev/